Zachary-Levesque/Smart-Flood-Detection-System/hardware/wiring.md

 2. Keep sensor wires short if possible.
 3. Put the sensor where water would appear first.
 4. Mount the ESP32 higher than the sensor.
-5. Test the buzzer and LED before putting the project in the enclosure.
+5. Test the sensor, buzzer, and LED before putting the project in the enclosure.